Willyb15/Data-Science-Python/week4/day8-class_cont/matt_drury/magic-methods-lesson.md

 We used the same symbol `+` to operate on many different data types.
 In each different situation, a different thing happened:

-  - When we used `+` on numbers, we did standard arithemetic.
+  - When we used `+` on numbers, we did standard arithmetic.
-  - When we used `+` on strings, we concatinated.
+  - When we used `+` on strings, we concatenated.
   - When we used `+` on lists, we extended the lists.

 #### Question: What Else?